plone/training/chapter05.rst

 5. Extending Plone with Addons (80min) (Patrick)
 ================================================

-Zope is extensible, as is Plone.
+Zope is extensible and so is Plone.
-Nowadays everybody installs eggs.
-Eggs are a bunch of python files, together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.
+If you want to to install an Addon, you are going to install an Egg.
+Eggs consist of python files together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.

 Eggs are a much much younger than Zope.
-Zope needed something like eggs before there were eggs, and the Zope developers wrote their own system, which we still see at some parts.
-But more and more functionality is pushed into the eggs alone.
+Zope needed something like eggs before there were eggs, and the Zope developers wrote their own system.
+Old, outdated Plone systems contain a lot of code that is not bundled in an egg.
+Older code did not have metadata to register things, instead you needed a special setup method.
+We don't need this method but you might see it in other code.
+It is usually used to register Archetypes code.
+Archetypes is the old content type system.
+We use Dexterity.

 Extension technologies
 ----------------------

-Now, how can one extend Plone?
-A number of extensions create new things that can just be added to plone, like content types.
-Other things change functionality, like how the search page works or how the site looks like overall.
+Ok, how do you extend Plone?
+This depends on what type of extension you want to create.
+You can create extensions with new types of objects to add to your plone site.
+Usually these are content types.
+You can create an extention that changes or extends functuionality.
+For example to change the way search results are displayed, or to make pictures searchable by adding a converter from jpg to text.

 skin_folders
 ^^^^^^^^^^^^
-Remember acquisition?
+Do you remember acquisition?
 Skin Folders are an extension of acquistion.
 Your plone site has a folder named ``portal_skins``.
-This contains a bunch of folders.
+This contains a number of folders.
 The ``portal_skins`` folder has a property that defines in which order attributes or objects should be looked for in the skin folder.

 The plone logo is in a skin folder.
 By default, your site has a custom folder, and items are first searched for in that folder.